This post was most recently updated on August 31st, 2022.3 min read.

-Firewall will block you from accessing Home Assistant outside host
+The firewall will block you from accessing Home Assistant outside the host

 If you want to access Home Assistant from outside the host (and you probably do), you need to open your Windows Defender Firewall and whip up a new rule allowing inbound traffic to port 8123 using TCP.

-I haven’t yet exposed my installation to outside world – that’ll probably require a whole another post in itself.
+I haven’t yet exposed my installation to the outside world – that’ll probably require a whole other post in itself.